mieweb/docs/content/resources/system-specifications/ehr-certification/real-world-testing/real-world-testing-results-2022.md

 #### Results

-Number of times EHR Data Export Tool was used:
+Number of times EHR Data Export Tool was used: 0

 #### Discussion

-Discuss causes of low data on the year, lessons learned, and what we plan to do differently during 2023 to improve testing.
+We did not have any incidents of clients using the EHR Data Export Tool available at [https://github.mieweb.com/webchart/wcexport](https://github.mieweb.com/webchart/wcexport) .
+We will be adding some automated tests to test the usage of the export tool during the 2023 calendar year.

 ### Measure 19: CDA Validation